Introduction and significance of the theme

 Lira (2024) 2023 annual report.
 Hoofddorp: Lira Foundation.

-Maltha, S., J. Veldman, P. Verhagen, S. Stone, B. van der Lugt, M. Senftleben, E. Valk (2024) Exploratory research into bottlenecks and possible incentive measures for Dutch music productions in the online market.
+Maltha, S., J. Veldman, P. Verhagen, S. Stone, B. van der Lugt, M. Senftleben and E. Valk (2024) Exploratory research into bottlenecks and possible incentive measures for Dutch music productions in the online market.
 Utrecht: Dialogic and Institute for Information Law.

 NGA (2021) Art Market Research 2021.
 Oegstgeest: Dutch Gallery Association.